PJLab-ADG/LimSim/readme.md

 ### 1. Road Network Construction  (``simModel/networkbuild.py``)

-From OpenDrive standard files, this module can extract the fundamental elements of a road network: roads and junctions.
+From OpenDRIVE standard files, this module can extract the fundamental elements of a road network: roads and junctions.
 To ascertain the boundaries and centerlines of the roads, it is necessary to generate them based on the geometric curve functions of the roads.
 The network topology encompasses the connectivity of roads and lanes, which may have varying requirements for different trajectory planning algorithms.
 Specifically, to construct a fully connected form between the entry and exit lanes of junctions, additional internal connecting roads within junctions have been introduced.
 The transformation between Cartesian and Frenet coordinate systems is crucial for trajectory planning.
 Furthermore, this module also defines the traffic control signals for each junction.

+Note: Some open-source modules can help generate OpenDRIVE format files (.xodr) based on any map from [OpenStreetMap](https://www.openstreetmap.org/) (.osm), such as [Generate maps with OpenStreetMap](https://carla.readthedocs.io/en/0.9.11/tuto_G_openstreetmap/) and [osm2xodr](https://github.com/JHMeusener/osm2xodr).
+User modifications may be necessary to ensure the map can be correctly parsed, but it won't be challenging.

 ### 2. Simulation Engine (``simModel/model.py``)